mercadopago/devsite-docs/guides/online-payments/checkout-api/other-features.en.md

 ### Capture the entire amount

-To capture the full amount, you just need to submit the `capture` attribute as `true`.
+To capture the full amount, you need to submit the `capture` attribute as `true`.

 [[[
 ```php